 They can be about anything, but, I have seen most of the people I have talked to about this, buy Christmas themed books.

-We hope that opening up a present each night will help get our freshly one year old daughter, understanding the concept of presents and what to do with them.
+We hope that opening up a present each night will help get our young children to understand the concept of presents and what to do with them.

 Anyway, you get 24 “new” books and wrap them up each individually.
 Each night a family member gets to open one up and read it aloud to the rest of the group.